jfqd/redmine_helpdesk/README.md

 ## Compatibility

-This plugin was written for Redmine v1.2.x.
-Any other version might work.
+This plugin was written for Redmine v1.2.x. and is working up to version 1.4.7.

 ## License